-In addition, I am serving as the interim pastor at First Baptist Church here in Madison.
+In addition, I am serving as the pastor at First Baptist Church here in Madison.
 You can find more information about my ministry by visiting the web site for Keith Bundy Ministries.

 I am also a motivational speaker.
 Feel free to listen to an example of my motivational speaking.